dansomething/coc-java-debug/README.md

 - `java.debug.vimspector.profile` : **(Deprecated)** Set to `null` and use `"default":true` in Vimspector.json instead.
 Specifies the Vimspector [profile][10] to activate when launching.
 Set to `null` to be prompted if multiple configurations are found and no default is set.
 Defaults to `Java Attach`
 - `java.debug.vimspector.substitution.adapterPort` : Specifies the Vimspector [adapter port][11] substitution name in `.vimspector.json`.
 The actual port number will replace this value in the Vimspector config when the debug server is started.
 Defaults to `AdapterPort`
+- `java.debug.settings.showHex`: show numbers in hex format in "Variables" viewlet, defaults to `false`.
+- `java.debug.settings.showStaticVariables`: show static variables in "Variables" viewlet, defaults to `false`.
+- `java.debug.settings.showQualifiedNames`: show fully qualified class names in "Variables" viewlet, defaults to `false`.
+- `java.debug.settings.showLogicalStructure`: show the logical structure for the Collection and Map classes in "Variables" viewlet, defaults to `true`.
+- `java.debug.settings.showToString`: show 'toString()' value for all classes that override 'toString' method in "Variables" viewlet, defaults to `true`.
+- `java.debug.settings.maxStringLength`: the maximum length of string displayed in "Variables" viewlet, the string longer than this length will be trimmed, defaults to `0` which means no trim is performed.
+- `java.debug.settings.numericPrecision`: the precision when formatting doubles in "Variables" viewlet.
+- `java.debug.settings.hotCodeReplace`: Reload the changed Java classes during debugging, defaults to `manual`.
+- `java.debug.settings.exceptionBreakpoint.exceptionTypes`: Specifies a set of exception types you want to break on, e.g. `java.lang.NullPointerException`.
+A specific exception type and its subclasses can be selected for caught exceptions, uncaught exceptions, or both can be selected.
+- `java.debug.settings.exceptionBreakpoint.allowClasses`: Specifies the allowed locations where the exception breakpoint can break on.
+Wildcard is supported, e.g. `java.*`, `*.Foo`.
+- `java.debug.settings.exceptionBreakpoint.skipClasses`: Skip the specified classes when breaking on exception.
+  - `$JDK` - Skip the JDK classes from the default system bootstrap classpath, such as rt.jar, jrt-fs.jar.
+  - `$Libraries` - Skip the classes from application libraries, such as Maven, Gradle dependencies.
+  - `java.*` - Skip the specified classes.
+Wildcard is supported.
+  - `java.lang.ClassLoader` - Skip the classloaders.
+- `java.debug.settings.stepping.skipClasses`: Skip the specified classes when stepping.
+  - `$JDK` - Skip the JDK classes from the default system bootstrap classpath, such as rt.jar, jrt-fs.jar.
+  - `$Libraries` - Skip the classes from application libraries, such as Maven, Gradle dependencies.
+  - `java.*` - Skip the specified classes.
+Wildcard is supported.
+  - `java.lang.ClassLoader` - Skip the classloaders.
+- `java.debug.settings.stepping.skipSynthetics`: Skip synthetic methods when stepping.
+- `java.debug.settings.stepping.skipStaticInitializers`: Skip static initializer methods when stepping.
+- `java.debug.settings.stepping.skipConstructors`: Skip constructor methods when stepping.
+- `java.debug.settings.jdwp.limitOfVariablesPerJdwpRequest`: The maximum number of variables or fields that can be requested in one JDWP request.
+The higher the value, the less frequently debuggee will be requested when expanding the variable view.
+Also a large number can cause JDWP request timeout.
+Defaults to 100.
+- `java.debug.settings.jdwp.requestTimeout`: The timeout (ms) of JDWP request when the debugger communicates with the target JVM.
+Defaults to 3000.
+- `java.debug.settings.jdwp.async`: Experimental: Controls whether the debugger is allowed to send JDWP commands asynchronously.
+Async mode can improve remote debugging response speed on high-latency networks.
+Defaults to `auto`, and automatically switch to async mode when the latency of a single jdwp request exceeds 15ms during attach debugging.
+  - `auto` (Default)
+  - `on`
+  - `off`
+- `java.debug.settings.debugSupportOnDecompiledSource`: [Experimental]: Enable debugging support on the decompiled source code.
+Be aware that this feature may affect the loading speed of Call Stack Viewlet.
+You also need [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java)@1.20.0 or higher to use this feature.

 ## Usage and Setup